21 Simple Ideas for a Successful Small Business Saturday

 By joining forces with other merchants, you’ll likely get free promotion throughout the city, simply for registering as a participating business.
 Find out what your local community has planned and be part of it.
 Those relationships can help you throughout the year.

 8. Invite a local celeb or official

-Last year, President Barack Obama dropped into a local bookstore on Small Business Saturday and even shopped at a local popsicle shop in our nation’s capitol.
+In 2015, then President Barack Obama dropped into a local bookstore on Small Business Saturday and even shopped at a local popsicle shop in our nation’s capitol.
 While not all shops can get the president into their store, consider inviting other local officials who might make your shop into an impromptu photo opportunity.
 (Elected officials in all 50 states championed the day last year, so you have a ready audience.)
 And don’t forget other local notables, such as local authors, creatives and even pageant winners who might be flattered and excited to drop by if you make them feel welcome and special.